Pedrojok01/Import-CryptoData-into-GoogleSheet/Readme.md

 # Which one do I need?

 The CoinGecko API import the first 750 coins by marketcap.
-However, prices are only quoted in USD.
-The CoinPaprika APi import all coins listed on coinpaprika.com, and prices are quoted in USD, BTC, or ETH.
-However, I found out that many coins are still missing from their great API.
+However, prices are only quoted in USD. (more coins but less data) The CoinPaprika APi import all coins listed on coinpaprika.com, and prices are quoted in USD, BTC, or ETH.
+However, I found out that many coins are still missing from their great API. (more data but some coins missing)

 >Notes:</br>
 1/ As of now, you can only use one script at a time.
 So depending on what you need, you can either pick the Coingecko.gs or Coinpaprika.gs. </br>